opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 ### Case12: decap_ecn_congestion_v6_in_v4

 ### Testing Objective <!-- omit in toc -->
-This verifies if DSCP field is user-defined for outer header on encapsulation and DSCP field of inner header remains the same on decapsulation when using DSCP pipe mode.
+This verifies if DSCP field is user-defined for the outer header on encapsulation and DSCP field of the inner header remains the same on decapsulation when using DSCP pipe mode.
-This verifies the DSCP field is preserved end-to-end by copying into the outer header on encapsulation and copying from the outer header on decapsulation, combining with qos map.
+This verifies the DSCP field is preserved end-to-end by copying into the outer header on encapsulation and copying from the outer header on decapsulation, combining with the QoS map.

-    We will send decapsulated packet from LAG1 and expect a decapsulated packet on port1
+    We will send a decapsulated packet from LAG1 and expect a decapsulated packet on port1
     -----------------------------------------------------------------
     Egress side[port1]           |          Ingress side[lag1]
     ------------------------------------------------------------------